Fairy castle cactus is scientifically known as Cereus or Acanthocereues tetragonus, to be specific.

 Growing them outdoors is possible in USDA hardiness zones 10a and 11b.

-Requires well-drain soil to avoid any water evaporation that can be due to direct sun.
-You can make up your own soil by mixing.
+Fairy Castle Cactus requires well-drain soil to avoid any water evaporation that can be due to direct sun.

 This creates a medium that can hold enough nutrients and air for the roots.
 For the potting mix, you can use loose, porous, or fast-draining soil.